 Our school believes that all children have an absolute right to be educated in a safe and secure environment and from others who may wish to harm, degrade/put down, or abuse them.
 There is no justification whatsoever for bullying behavior and it will not be tolerated in any form.
-Bullying is the intentional desire to hurt, threaten, or frighten someone else through verbal, nonverbal or physical aggressions.
-This occurs when a person is exposed repeatedly and over time to negative direct or indirect actions.
+Bullying includes cyberbullying an means any severe or pervasive physical or verbal act or conduct, including communications made in writing or electronically, directed toward a student or students that has or can be reasonably predicted to have the effect of one or more of the following: